PennChopMicrobiomeProgram/ZIBR/README.md

 - **joint.p**: the pvalues for jointly testing each covariate in both logistic and beta component.

 ## Examples
 The following function will simulate some data according to the zero-inflated beta random effect model.
-We specify the covariates in the logistic component (X) and covariates in the beta component to be the same (i.e set Z=X).
+We specify the covariates in the logistic component (X) and covariates in the beta component (Z) to be the same (i.e set Z=X).

 ```r
 sim <- simulate_zero_inflated_beta_random_effect_data(